ingo-m/literary_lstm/README.md

 # literary_lstm

-Toy example for a literary LSTM model.
+Toy example for a literate LSTM model.